wp-plugins/all-inclusive/readme.txt

 Fixed bug when using external plug-in cache
 = 1.0.6 =
 Works with Wordpress 3.5
+= 1.0.7 =
+Works with Wordpress 4.
+The default filter is only connected to the main query using is_main_query().

 == A brief Markdown Example ==
 [Examples](http://www.wp.od.ua/en/?p=4#Examples)